zaybournand/AlgoChess/README.md

 ⚙️ Configuration Options

 As the script runs, you can specify the search depth (the same depth will be used for fixed search and further recursive quiscence search), the number of boards to load, and whether or not you want to run a naive minimax engine after to compare it to the minimax engine with alpha-beta pruning.
+The program output has recommendations for what configurations you should use depending on how long you would like the run to take.

 📊 Analyzing Results: